edusouzaxx/english-public/11-welcome-presentation.md

 - **Start with a friendly tone** and express enthusiasm for being part of the team.

 > “Good morning everyone,
-> First, I’d like to thank you for this warm welcome.
+> First, I’d like to thank you for this welcome.
 I’m truly excited about joining the J. Safra Sarasin team and beginning this new chapter.
 I look forward to contributing to the success of our initiatives and learning from all of you.”

 ---